The Ultimate Guide to Credit Cards

 Does the Surge Credit Card Give Credit Limit Increases?

-One of the best features of the Surge® Platinum Mastercard® is its Double Your Credit Limit feature.
-The issuer will double your initial credit limit (between $300 and $1,000) to a maximum of $2,000 when you make at least your minimum credit card payment on time for six consecutive months following account opening.
+One of the best features of the Surge® Platinum Mastercard® is its potential to increase your credit limit in under a year.
+The issuer will assess your initial credit limit (between $300 and $1,000) when you make at least your minimum credit card payment on time for six consecutive months following account opening.

 If you’d like additional credit limit increases, the issuer suggests you: